ballercat/jest-plugin-must-assert/README.md

     testName,
     taskType,
     taskSource,
-    logger,
   }) {
-    // This is the default implementation of onInvokeTask if (originZoneId !== currentZoneId) {
+    // This is the default implementation of onInvokeTask.
+The error thrown will
-      logger.warn(
+    // be displayed as a logger.warn with a cleaned up stack trace. if (originZoneId !== currentZoneId) {
+      throw new Error(
         `Test "${testName}" is attempting to invoke a ${taskType}(${taskSource}) after test completion.
 Ignoring` );
-      return false;
     }
     return true;
   },